Noss National Nature Reserve

 For travel information on how to get to Noss, see the Visiting the reserve page.

 Seabird populations including those on Noss were hit hard by Avian Influenza (Bird Flu) in summer 2022.
 This had devastating consequences and resulted in the death of many seabirds across the British Isles.
 The virus is still circulating widely in wild bird populations across the UK and beyond.
-This year to prevent the transmission of the virus by visitors’ biosecurity measures will be in place for all visitors to the island.
-All footwear must be free from mud, and disinfectant footbaths will be provided to disinfect footwear on arrival and departure.
+To prevent the transmission of the virus by visitors’ biosecurity measures have been in place for all visitors to the island.
+All footwear had to be free from mud and disinfectant footbaths were provided to disinfect footwear on arrival and departure.
 We thank our visitors for supporting this action and helping protect our precious seabird populations.

 A seabird skyscraper

 The towering 180-metre sea cliffs of Noss are dramatic.
 In summer especially, gannets, guillemots and fulmars seem to occupy every available nook on the cliffs.
 Marauding great skuas – or bonxies, as they’re known locally – nest further inland.

 The thrilling 3-minute trip out to Noss in a small inflatable boat is a highlight in itself, as you speed across the waves.
 The ferry service is run by NatureScot.
 From landing it’s just a short walk to the visitor centre.

 - Get the full multisensory experience, with all the sights, sounds and smells of a seabird high-rise city.